HaydenManning/haydxyz/README.md

+This project was built during my time at DevMountain between weeks 6 - 8.
+In this project I wanted to display design ability with strong understanding for the back-end.
+This project is no longer hosted.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>